ccl0326/puppet-cdh/README.md

 For detailed documentation, see the
 [CDH5 High Availability Guide](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CDH5/latest/CDH5-High-Availability-Guide/cdh5hag_hdfs_ha_config.html).

-This puppet module only supports Quorum-based HA storage using JournalNodes.
+This Puppet module only supports Quorum-based HA storage using JournalNodes.
 It does not support NFS based HA.

 Your JournalNodes will be automatically configured based on the value of